Cyclic Sieving and Plethysm Coefficients: Proofs of Theorems and

 \section{Proofs of Theorems~\ref{mainevac} and \ref{mainprom}}

 In this section, we prove our main theorems.
-We start with an overview of the Kazhdan--Lusztig basis for the Hecke algebra $H_t(q)$, and we describe a collection of corresponding bases introduced by Skandera \cite{Skandera} for the irreducible polynomial representations of $GL_s{\mathbb(C)}$.
-For $\kappa$ a partition with at most $s$ positive parts, we consider $\kappa$ as a partition with $s$ parts, and we reprise the argument of Rhoades \cite{Rhoades} that the action of the long cycle $c_s \in \mathfrak{S}_s \subset GL_s{\mathbb(C)}$ on the Kazhdan--Lusztig immanants generating a $GL_s(\mathbb{C})$-representation associated to $\kappa$ lifts (up to sign) \textit{jeu-de-taquin} promotion on the tableaux in the $\mathfrak{sl_s}$-crystal $B_{\kappa}$ if $\kappa$ is rectangular, and we present the analogous argument that the action of the long element $w_0 \in \mathfrak{S}_s \subset GL_s{\mathbb(C)}$ on immanants lifts (up to sign) the Sch\"utzenberger involution for all $\kappa$.
-Setting $s := mn$, we derive the desired conclusions from character computations, drawing extensively upon the background developed in the two preceding sections.
-Some familiarity with the combinatorics of $\mathfrak{S}_t$ and the character theory of $GL_s{\mathbb(C)}$ is assumed.\footnote[3]{The discussion of the algebraic tools introduced in this section is necessarily abbreviated.
-For more details on the irreducible polynomial characters of $GL_s{\mathbb(C)}$, consult Fulton \cite{Fulton}, Chapter 8.
-For more about the Kazhdan--Lusztig basis, see the original paper by Kazhdan and Lusztig \cite{Kazhdan}, or see Bj\"orner--Brenti \cite{Bjorner} for an expository account that addresses the combinatorics of $\mathfrak{S}_t$ as well.
+We start with an overview of the basis of Kazhdan--Lusztig immanants constructed by Skandera \cite{Skandera} for the dual of an irreducible polynomial representation of $GL_s(\mathbb{C})$.
+For $\kappa$ a partition with $s$ parts, we note that the action of the long element $w_0 \in \mathfrak{S}_s \subset GL_s(\mathbb{C})$ on the immanants associated to the tableaux of shape $\kappa$ lifts (up to sign) the Sch\"utzenberger involution on the $\mathfrak{sl}_s$-crystal $B_{\kappa}$, and, analogously, that the action of the long cycle $c_s \in \mathfrak{S}_s \subset GL_s(\mathbb{C})$ on immanants lifts (up to sign) \textit{jeu-de-taquin} promotion if $\kappa$ is rectangular.
+(The claim for promotion is due to Rhoades \cite{Rhoades}; the author derived in \cite{Rush} the corresponding claim for evacuation from lemmas of Berenstein--Zelevinsky \cite{Berenstein} and Stembridge \cite{Stembridge} by mimicking Rhoades's argument.)
+Setting $s := mn$, we then derive the desired conclusions from character computations, drawing upon the background developed in the two preceding sections.
+Some familiarity with the character theory of $GL_s(\mathbb{C})$ is assumed.\footnote{The algebraic tools used in this section are developed in greater depth in the original version of this work \cite{Rush}, but even the discussion there is necessarily abbreviated.
+For more details on the irreducible polynomial characters of $GL_s(\mathbb{C})$, consult Fulton \cite{Fulton}, Chapter 8.
+For more about the Kazhdan--Lusztig basis, see the original paper by Kazhdan and Lusztig \cite{Kazhdan}, or Bj\"orner--Brenti \cite{Bjorner} for an expository account.
 The crucial facts concerning the Skandera bases may be found in Rhoades--Skandera \cite{Rhoadess} and Skandera \cite{Skandera}.
-The entire section is informed by the recent article ``Cyclic sieving, promotion, and representation theory'' by Brendon Rhoades \cite{Rhoades}, to which a considerable intellectual debt is owed and appreciated.}
+The entire section is informed by Rhoades's article ``Cyclic sieving, promotion, and representation theory'' \cite{Rhoades}, to which a considerable intellectual debt is owed and appreciated.}